dlstreamer/pipeline-server/client/README.md

 ```
 Destination configuration can be updated with `--destination`.
 This argument affects only metadata part of the destination.
 In the following example, passing in `--destination path /tmp/newfile.jsonl` will update the filepath for saving inference result.
-> **Note**: You may need to volume mount this new location when running VA Serving.
+> **Note**: You may need to volume mount this new location when running Pipeline Server.
 ```
-./vaclient/vaclient.sh start object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true --destination path /tmp/newfile.jsonl
+./client/pipeline_client.sh start object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true --destination path /tmp/newfile.jsonl
 ```

-If other destination types are specified (e.g. `mqtt` or `kafka` ), the pipeline will try to publish to specified broker and vaclient will subscribe to it and display published metadata.
+If other destination types are specified (e.g. `mqtt` or `kafka` ), the pipeline will try to publish to specified broker and pipeline_client will subscribe to it and display published metadata.
 Here is an mqtt example using a broker on localhost.
 ```
 docker run -rm --network=host -d eclipse-mosquitto:1.6
-./vaclient/vaclient.sh run object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true --destination type mqtt --destination host localhost:1883 --destination topic pipeline-server
+./client/pipeline_client.sh run object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true --destination type mqtt --destination host localhost:1883 --destination topic pipeline-server
 ```
 ```
 Starting pipeline object_detection/person_vehicle_bike, instance = <uuid>